team-iot-fkekk/evdb2004/README.md

 1. Clone this repository
 2. Open the project in Arduino IDE or PlatformIO
 3. Create a new header file "arduino_secrets.h".
-Insert the following code with the credentials.
+Configure your WiFi credentials and Favoriot API key

 ```cpp
 #define SECRET_SSID ""
 #define SECRET_PASS ""
 #define SECRET_APIKEY ""
 ```

-4. Configure your WiFi credentials and Favoriot API key
-5. Upload the code to your Arduino Uno R4 WiFi board
+4. Upload the code to your Arduino Uno R4 WiFi board
-6. View your data on the Favoriot dashboard
+5. View your data on the Favoriot dashboard